PCBSPartCreator/PCBS2.XPL/README.md

 1. Download the latest version from [NexusMods](https://www.nexusmods.com/pcbuildingsimulator2/mods/135)
 2. Copy it into your PC Building Simulator 2 directory, next to `PCBS2.exe`.
    Default Epic Games path: `...\Epic Games\PCBuildingSimulator2\`
-3. Launch the game once. **PCBS2.XPL** will create a `mods/` folder in the same directory if it doesn't exist.
+3. Launch the game once. **PCBS2.XPL** will create a `mods/` folder in the same directory if it doesn't exist, along with a `config/PCBS2.XPL.cfg` you can use to toggle SaveFix.

 > **Note**: If you already have [Jelly's Socket Creator](https://github.com/ZeOs360/JellysSocketCreator) installed (also as `version.dll`), rename it to `JellysSockets.dll` first, then place **PCBS2.XPL** as the new `version.dll`. **PCBS2.XPL** will chain-load JellysSockets automatically - see [Note 6](#note-6-running-alongside-jellys-socket-creator).